2018 Khulna City Corporation election

-The 2018 Khulna City Corporation election was an election in Khulna, Bangladesh, held on 15 May 2018 to elect the next Mayor of Khulna.
-Talukder Abdul Khaleque was elected to a second term as mayor of the Khulna City Corporation.
+The 2018 Khulna City Corporation election was a local government election in the city of Khulna, Bangladesh, held on 15 May 2018 to elect the Mayor of Khulna and the Khulna City Council.
+The election resulted in a victory for the Awami League candidate Talukder Abdul Khaleque, who was elected to a second term as mayor of the Khulna City Corporation.

 Schedule

 The schedule of the election was announced by the Election Commission of Bangladesh on 31 March 2018.